 Because of this saturation, the online sphere has become a plausible way for marketers and businesses to promote themselves.
 With that, it’s high time for businesses to push out relevant content online, answering their target audience’s problems and issues in their buyer’s journey.

 If you’re looking to use content marketing for your business and stay ahead of the competition, here’s a comprehensive content marketing guide to help you begin your content marketing journey..
 From content marketing definition down to how algorithms affect content marketing, we’ve got you covered!
-Here is a top-to-bottom guide for beginner content marketers.
+How to start content marketing?
+Here’s a top-to-bottom guide to content marketing for beginners.

 What is Content Marketing?